AT THE DEATH OF A LOVED ONE:

 Catholic services for the departed consist of three parts:

-A wake or a prayer service is usually offered for the deceased.
-This is usually done at the funeral home the afternoon or evening proceeding the funeral.
+A wake or a vigil is usually offered for the deceased.
+Some times called the visitation or vcalling hours, the wake is often held at the funeral home the afternoon or evening proceeding the funeral.
 At the wake, the whole Christian community offers prayer for our sister or brother who has died.
-The service can be done in different ways.
+The service can be done in different ways: visitations with the family, an evening prayer service, a rosary.
 A priest is often present, but not always.

 The funeral itself takes place in the Church.
 There is usually a Mass.
 Please talk with the priest to arrange for this.
 The body of the deceased should usualy be present for the funeral Mass - if you choose cremation, please arrange to have the cremation delayed until after the funeral Mass.
 Exceptions, however, can be made, and Mass can be celebrated with the ashes present.
 Eulogies are not part of the funeral Mass (but might be arranged elsewhere, for example at the wake).

 Internment (burial) is part of the ritual.
 Usually all those present in the Church are asked to accompany the deceased to his or her final place of rest.
 In the case of cremation, the family can arrange for the priest to attend the internment of the burial urn.

 Some advice on planning the services

 Both the funeral home and the parish staff want to be as helpful as we can in the planning of the funeral of your loved one.
 We would ask you to consider things like:

 Ceremonial roles at the liturgies - there are pall bearers, lectors (readers), altar servers, communion ministers, gift bearers, ushers and musicians.
 You may chose to ask friends and family to fulfill these roles in honor of the deceased; the parish can also find volunteers to help.
 At the vigil (wake), some families choose to ask one or a few people to offer a brief reflection or eulogy.